sunpy/sunpy-SEP/SEP-0002-revised.md

 ### Decision Making

 The steering committee should strive to make decisions by consensus.
+Where possible and appropriate, consensus should be reached between the members of the committee, and the whole SunPy community.
-If consensus can not be reached decisions can be taken by a majority vote.
+If consensus can not be reached between the committee members, decisions can be taken by a majority vote.

 ### Electing the Steering Committee